mimiyin/choreographic-interventions-s19/README.md

 ### Assignment: Study No. 1 Random Pathways
    * Choreograph a 15 - 180 second generative random pathway.
 (You may either write your own code or use one of the examples.)
 At least 1 parameter need to change over time.
 Work in pairs.
 You should each choreograph a pathway on your own and then come together to create your final choreography.
 Think about the linear pathways that are baked into Random Pathways.
       * How to run floor examples.
 [Tutorial](https://docs.google.com/document/d/1v2x_LoNRcIgxdT60D9pFB2P_TtZ8J1OCHYD9HvUfCIs/edit?usp=sharing)
-      * We are using 2 slightly overlapping projectors, so you will need to scale your code to the floor projection AND account for the overlap.
-[Tutorial](https://docs.google.com/document/d/19ryU_13Rxxxa-9NO0dOu3yNXkBJ2MEhxxA1wJZ0MqzE/edit?usp=sharing) | [Code]( https://editor.p5js.org/move.mimi/sketches/HJQ_55mG4)
       * Post a link to the code you will demo with here: [Assignment Page](https://github.com/mimiyin/choreographic-interventions-s19/wiki/Assisgnments#week-2-random-pathways)
    * Complete [Chapter 1.4-1.5](https://docs.google.com/document/d/1xRnvFgyshha6Tb7eTgs2HTDty515DIfkWb6leiZ2j2U/edit?usp=sharing) of the Workbook